pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

 Several packages needed to be installed inside the docker container in order to use Microsoft software products for Linux systems.
 Using apt we install wget and then use that to install packages-microsoft-prod.deb which is required to run .NET on Linux.

 Included in the dockerfile are commands to install dotnet-sdk-5.0.
 This package is installed because it needs to match the version used in the Visual Studio project.
 If they do not match the tests will not run.

+We do this with following code in the Dockerfile:

+    # Install needed tools and upgrade installed packages
+    RUN apt-get update
+    RUN apt-get install wget
+    RUN wget https://packages.microsoft.com/config/ubuntu/18.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
+    RUN dpkg -i packages-microsoft-prod.deb
+    RUN rm packages-microsoft-prod.deb

+    # install certificates
+    RUN apt-get update
+    RUN apt-get install ca-certificates

+    # Install .NET SDK 5.0
+    RUN apt-get update
+    RUN apt-get install -y apt-transport-https
+    RUN apt-get update
+    RUN apt-get install -y dotnet-sdk-5.0
+    RUN dotnet --version

+These lines are run as root in order to have maximum permissions.

+Are this the root user add the jenkins user to the /etc/sudoers file.
+This way the jenkins user will be able to build and execute using the dotnet command.

+    RUN echo "jenkins ALL=NOPASSWD: ALL" >> /etc/sudoers

+The dockerfile then switches to the jenkins user and performs a set of tasks needed to use jenkins.

+    # config
+    COPY ./config.xml /usr/share/jenkins/ref/config.xml

+This will copy the config.xml from the jenkins-docker-ci repository into the jenkins container.

+    # initial admin user
+    COPY security.groovy /usr/share/jenkins/ref/init.groovy.d/security.groovy

+This will copy the security.groovy file in the jenkins container.
+Jenkins, when initialized, will execute all the Groovy scripts located in that directory.
+If you create additional setup scripts, that is the place you should place them.
+The security.groovy script creates the admin user with password admin.
+The problem with this is the credentials are hard-coded.
+This can be changed by leveraging Docker secrets.
+This requires the container be changed to a swarm services.
+We will not cover this here as it is (complicated) tale for another time.

+    # plugins
+    COPY ./plugins.txt /usr/share/jenkins/ref/plugins.txt
+    RUN /usr/local/bin/install-plugins.sh < /usr/share/jenkins/ref/plugins.txt

+This will copy the plugins.txt file from the repository.
+This file is a list of plugins that the install-plugins.sh executable will install into the jenkins container.

+As with security.groovy and config.xml this means they can be version controlled, and maintained without having to do it in the container.
+Insead they are copied into the container and automatically applied.

+    # prevent banner prompt for pipeline plugins
+    RUN echo 2.164.2 > /usr/share/jenkins/ref/jenkins.install.UpgradeWizard.state
+    RUN echo 2.164.2 > /usr/share/jenkins/ref/jenkins.install.InstallUtil.lastExecVersion

 ## Run the docker setup